What is turnover?

 Turnover is accounting terminology for sales.
 Your business's turnover is the sales it makes over a given period of time.

-Unless your business is using the simplified cash basis of accounting, your business's turnover is the sales it has invoiced for as well as the sales it has made but not necessarily invoiced for.
+Unless your business is using the cash basis of accounting, your business's turnover is the sales it has invoiced for as well as the sales it has made but not necessarily invoiced for.

 Turnover is usually the top line of a business's profit and loss account, which starts with its income.

 If a business is registered for VAT then its turnover will be its sales without VAT, because the VAT element is not money the business has earned and will keep; it is money that has to be paid over to HMRC.

 A business prepares its accounts to 31st March each year.

 In the year to 31st March it had invoiced £45,000 worth of sales.
 It had also carried out £3,000 worth of work which had not yet been invoiced for as at 31st March.

 The business's turnover for the year to 31st March would be:

 £45,000 + £3,000 =£48,000.